How Much Does It Cost to Build a Barn? [2024 Data]

 The number of subcontractors you need to hire will depend on your permitting requirements, the type of barn you are building, and what kind of amenities you will have inside.

-For smaller projects, you are likely going to need a general contractor, their helpers, an electrician, a plumber, a carpenter, and a structural engineer.
+For smaller projects, you are likely going to need to hire a local general contractor, their helpers, an electrician, a plumber, a carpenter, and a structural engineer.
 If you are planning on doing a bigger project like building a barndominium, then you may consider hiring a construction manager to help oversee all of the moving parts.

 Labor TypePrice Range